bytebase/bytebase.com-old/content/docs/sql-review/sql-advisor/gitops-ci.md

 Below use GitLab as an example.
 GitHub works in a similar way.

-When checked, Bytebase will create a merge request (MR) for your repository to set up the SQL review CI, and redirect you to the MR page.
-To finish the setup, please should review and merge this MR.
+When the box `Enable SQL Review CI via GitLab CI` is checked, Bytebase will create a merge request (MR) for your repository to set up the SQL review CI, and redirect you to the MR page.
+To finish the setup, you should review and merge this MR.

 ![vcs-sql-review-prepare](/static/docs/vcs-integration/enable-version-control-workflow/vcs-sql-review-prepare.webp)